XiaokaiCui/MLPipelineHolder/README.md

 - `update_value(...)` updates existing visible values only
 - `set_value(...)` creates a new pipeline-owned value if it does not exist, otherwise it updates the existing value
+- values created with `set_value(...)` are visible to the pipeline, its descendants, and downstream siblings through the parent visibility model

 ### Remove a block safely